OmarDJC/fmrp-llps-translation-pipeline/03_llps_prediction.md

 ## Procedure

-1. Protein sequences were submitted manually to both predictors.
+1. Protein sequences were submitted manually to PSPredictor to obtain LLPS propensity scores.
-2. Scores were retrieved for each protein:
-   - PSPredictor score
-   - FuzDrop score
+2. For FuzDrop, instead of manual submission, I used precomputed LLPS propensity scores for full proteomes:
+   - *Mus musculus* and *Rattus norvegicus* proteomes
+   - Data obtained from Supplementary Datasets S7 and S8 of:
+     *Widespread occurrence of the droplet state of proteins in the human proteome*
+     (PNAS, 2020, 117(52):33254–33262)
-3. Results were compiled into a CSV table.
+3. Scores from both predictors were compiled into a unified CSV table.

 ## Output